BeauJoh/thesis/source/11-chapter-3-ode.md

 The selection of hardware was largely determined by the availability of these systems.
 CPU, Consumer GPU, HPC/Scientific GPUs -- the K20m, K40m and FirePro GPUs --  and MIC type accelerators are included and span 6 years of microarchitecture changes.
 Key characteristics of the test platforms are presented in Table \ref{tbl:hardware}.
-The L1 cache size should be read as having both an instruction size cache and a data cache size of equal values as those displayed.
+The L1 cache size should be read as having both an instruction cache and a data cache of the size displayed.
-For Nvidia GPUs, the L2 cache size reported is the size L2 cache per SM multiplied by the number of SMs.
+For Nvidia GPUs, the L2 cache size reported is the size of the L2 cache per SM multiplied by the number of SMs.
 For the Intel CPUs, hyper-threading was enabled and the frequency governor was set to `performance`.

 ### Software{#sec:software}